elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-relationship-between-trauma-and-drug-abuse-and-how-can-it-be-addressed-in-policy.md

 url: /learn/health-studies/questions/what-is-the-relationship-between-trauma-and-drug-abuse-and-how-can-it-be-addressed-in-policy
 score: -1.0
 related_article1:
-    id: 119137
-    title: >-
-        What are the main criticisms of the criminal model in drug policy?
-    subject: Criminal or Civil Law
-    url: /learn/criminal-or-civil-law/questions/what-are-the-main-criticisms-of-the-criminal-model-in-drug-policy
-related_article2:
     id: 119122
     title: >-
         What are harm reduction strategies, and how do they differ from traditional drug enforcement methods?
     subject: Health Studies
     url: /learn/health-studies/questions/what-are-harm-reduction-strategies-and-how-do-they-differ-from-traditional-drug-enforcement-methods
-related_article3:
-    id: 119136
-    title: >-
-        How has the War on Drugs influenced current drug policies and public perception?
-    subject: Sociology
-    url: /learn/sociology/questions/how-has-the-war-on-drugs-influenced-current-drug-policies-and-public-perception
 ---

 &nbsp;